hitchcliff/booking-app-trial/TECH_NOTES.md

 # Outline

 – What was built
-A booking application prioritizing the requirements based on the docs however I didn't make it in time.
-Anyways, this app is built from Express with Apollo Graphql middleware in the backend and NextJS in the frontend.
+A booking application prioritizing the requirements based on the docs.
+This app is built from Express with Apollo Graphql middleware in the backend and NextJS in the frontend.

 – Reasoning behind your approach
 I am making it as scalaeable, maintainable for long term development to production.
 This setup is generic and can be use for other uses.
 I used Firebase Auth to make authentication more secure, because I preffered not showing the session in the browser.
 This app also uses cache to validate/invalidate data.
 Everything is strictly typed except the `enums` in the backend which supposedly registered in schema and can be use in the frontend.